niamul64/niamul64/README.md

-👯 I’m looking to collaborate with a team that may help me to progress on my skill.
+👯 Now I’m looking to collaborate with a team that may help me to progress on my skill.
 <!--
 **niamul64/niamul64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.